 There are three different types of HD resolution though, and this is where it gets a little murkier when buying online.

-Just because it has an HD sticker on, it doesn’t mean the outdoor movie projector will be the one you actually want to buy, if HD is important to you of course.
+Just because it has an HD sticker on it, it doesn’t mean the outdoor movie projector will be the one you actually want to buy, if HD is important to you of course.

 Outdoor projectors that are advertised as coming with HD (high-definition), could be Full HD, 1080p HD, 720p HD, or something else altogether.

-But to complicate matters further, you need to take aspect ratio into consideration as well.
+But to complicate matters further, you need to take the aspect ratio into consideration as well.